 P7935 John Curtin's House, Cottesloe (1923) - the place was the family home of John Curtin, journalist, political activist, Labor politician, leader of the Australian Labor Party and Prime Minister of Australia.
 Curtin was the first representative of a Western Australian electorate to be Prime Minister of Australia, serving from 1941 until his death in 1945.
 The place is associated with Curtin during the time he was Prime Minister.
 77 Taylor, P (2018) Inter War Architecture: Residential Precincts in the Perth Metropolitan Area.
 Notre Dame University Student Placement, September to November 2018, pp. 2-4.
 Premiers' Houses in Western Australia Although there are no other Prime Minister's houses in the Historic Heritage database, there are a few noted as having been constructed or occupied by former Premiers of Western Australia.
-Three are on the State Register: - P1882 Mitchell House, Northam (1905) Constructed for Sir James Mitchell, Premier 1919-1924. - P1874 Fermoy House (fmr), Northam (1897) built for George Throssell, Western Australia's second Premier. - P1798 Edenvale Group, Pinjarra incorporating Liveringa (c.
-1865, 1874) and Edenvale (1888).
-The latter was built by Edward McLarty in 1888 and was home to his son, Ross McLarty, who served as Western Australia's Premier from 1947-1953.
+Two are on the State Register: - P1882 Mitchell House, Northam (1905) Constructed for Sir James Mitchell, Premier 1919-1924. - P1874 Fermoy House (fmr), Northam (1897) built for George Throssell, Western Australia's second Premier.
 One further Premier's house is on the State Register as part of P2915 Guildford Historic Town: